QuincyChengAtWork/katacoda-scenarios/zzz-pilot/step5.md

 }
 ```

 > **Note** The api_key printed above is a unique securely random string for each host.
 When you load the policy, you'll see a different API key.
-Be sure and use this API key in the examples below, instead of the value shown in this tutorial.
+Be sure and use this API key in the following examples, instead of the value shown in this tutorial.